-For smaller companies, precise budgeting adds a much needed layer of control.
-A strong budget can act as a leash on expenditure, extending a runway and avoiding the common pitfall of running out of cash ahead of a key milestone.
+For a small business, precise budgeting adds a much needed layer of control.
+A strong budget can act as a leash on expenditure, extending a runway and avoiding the common pitfall of running out of cash ahead of a key milestone or financial goal.

 This guide will identify some of the crucial skills and traits to look for and provide interview questions to help you better identify a budget expert.

 Exhibit Strong Character

 Few look forward to budget season.
 For most, it’s a cumbersome part of non-core responsibilities.
 However, a proactive budget professional will remain positive about the process thereby making it more meaningful and worth a serious effort.
 Budgeting is a critical mission that requires full commitment.
 If the budget professional does not show this commitment, chances are few others will.

 Here are some crucial elements to look for in the way a candidate interacts with a team: